Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 How to Build Spring Onion Pesto That Actually Tastes Like Spring

-The texture should be somewhere between a chunky paste and a smooth spread.
+Ideally, the onion pesto focaccia toast filling should land somewhere between a chunky paste and a smooth spread.
 Not completely blended, not rough.
 You want it to sit on top of the goat cheese without sliding off when someone picks up the toast.
 Pulse more than blend.
 Check the texture every few pulses until you have something with a little body to it.

-The Focaccia Toast Method and Why the Wire Rack Matters
+The Onion Pesto Focaccia Toast Method and Why the Wire Rack Matters

-Focaccia is wonderful bread and a challenging one for toasting.
+However, focaccia is wonderful bread and a challenging one for toasting — the right onion pesto focaccia toast starts with the right slice.
 It has more moisture than a standard sandwich loaf and the open crumb can become chewy instead of crisp if you toast it wrong.
 The goal here is a piece that has a genuine snap when you bite through it but does not crumble into pieces when someone picks it up from a platter.

-Start with half-inch slices.
+Then, start with half-inch slices.
 Thinner than that and the toast becomes fragile.
 Thicker and you lose the snap, especially in the center.
-I use a cast iron skillet or a broiler depending on how many pieces I am making.
-For four to six pieces at home, cast iron is better.
+I use a heavy stainless skillet or a broiler depending on how many pieces I am making.
+For four to six pieces at home, a heavy stainless skillet is better.
 You get direct even heat on the cut face and a more controlled process.
 For large batches at events I use the broiler with slices on a sheet pan.

 Here is the part most people skip: transfer to a wire rack immediately.
 If you put the toast on a plate or a flat surface, the steam that is still releasing from the bread has nowhere to go and the bottom softens within minutes.
 The wire rack lets air circulate on all sides and holds the crispness.
 I toast focaccia for events up to three hours in advance and keep it on racks at room temperature.
 It holds beautifully.
 This is a genuine prep-ahead advantage for parties and entertaining.